-If you’re considering a shift to the cloud as well, but aren’t totally sure where (or how) to start, or if it’s worth it, here’s what you need to know about the app – and grab Black Friday discounts while you're at it.
+If you’re considering a shift to the cloud, here’s what you need to know about the app – and grab single apps for 20% cheaper while you're at it.

 Whether you’re a student, freelancer, or full-time creative professional, the first thing worth considering before getting a membership is assessing your usage type and needs.
 There are roughly four areas Adobe’s creative programs cater to, though these fields can overlap: photography, graphic design, UX/UI design and audio/video editing.

 Depending on your specialisation, you may find certain programs (or apps, as Adobe calls them on the Cloud) are more relevant to you than others.
 This might help you determine whether you want the whole suite or just one or two programs.